dhaustein/http-protocol-testing/README.md

 This is a crude HTTP client/server accompanied by a test suite consisting of unit, integration and acceptance tests.

-The main goal of all this is to try to explain how to test an HTTP protocol as defined by the RFC9110.
+The main goal of all this is to try to explain how to test an HTTP protocol (RFC 9110) with both the client and the server.

+Please scroll down to Test strategy for more on testing.

 ## Usage